 What can I do?

 As individuals, we can play our part in reducing air pollution levels by trying to avoid creating more of it.
-Choosing ‘active travel’ options where possible, like walking and cycling, can help reduce pollution levels from transport and is also a great way to be more active, which is linked to a reduced risk of cancer and other diseases.
+Choosing ‘active travel’ options where possible, like walking and cycling, can help reduce pollution levels from transport and is also a great way to be more active, which has lots of health benefits both for cancer and other diseases.

 Indoor air pollution